microsoft/nni/docs/en_US/Compressor/Quantizer.md

 #### User configuration for QAT Quantizer
 * **quant_types:** : list of string
-type of quantization you want to apply, currently support 'weight', 'input', 'output'
+type of quantization you want to apply, currently support 'weight', 'input', 'output'.

+* **op_types:** list of string
+specify the type of modules that will be quantized. eg. 'Conv2D'

+* **op_names:** list of string
+specify the name of modules that will be quantized. eg. 'conv1'

 * **quant_bits:** int or dict of {str : int}
-bits length of quantization, key is the quantization type, value is the length, eg. {'weight', 8}, when the type is int, all quantization types share same bits length
+bits length of quantization, key is the quantization type, value is the length, eg. {'weight': 8}, when the type is int, all quantization types share same bits length.

 * **quant_start_step:** int
 disable quantization until model are run by certain number of steps, this allows the network to enter a more stable state where activation quantization ranges do not exclude a signiﬁcant fraction of values, default value is 0